josephlei/jjl-website/_posts/2015-06-13-tips-and-tricks.markdown

 #####This article is slowly being pieced out to separate topical articles for better cohesion

-ipython notebook --profile nbserver --pylab inline ps aux | grep py
-`which ipython` tells you where python is installed
+`ipython notebook --profile nbserver --pylab inline` to start vps jupyter server `ps aux | grep py` to find the pid if needed to kill it `which ipython` tells you where python is installed

 find . -type f -name "*vim-notes*" -exec vim {} \;

-$ sudo apt-get update
-$ sudo apt-get dist-upgrade

-remember to reboot svr after upgrades
+`$ sudo apt-get update` to get the updated package list `$ sudo apt-get dist-upgrade` to do the upgrade Remember to reboot svr after upgrades

+`!$` gives you the last active argument
+`d<left arrow>` deletes current and left char in VIM

 * `echo $PATH` gives you a colon separated list of your path environment (env) variable (var)
   * `echo $PATH > filename` will output your path env var to a file named filename, located in current working directory